tommccallum/git-experimenting/Readme.md

 Fork this project and then run the scripts so the main dev line does not get full of test commits.

+## Git Tips

+Don’t push your work until you’re happy with it

+> "One of the cardinal rules of Git is that, since so much work is local within your clone, you have a great deal of freedom to rewrite your history locally.
+However, once you push your work, it is a different story entirely, and you should consider pushed work as final unless you have good reason to change it.
+In short, you should avoid pushing your work until you’re happy with it and ready to share it with the rest of the world." - https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History

+> "[When rebasing] Don’t include any commit you’ve already pushed to a central server — doing so will confuse other developers by providing an alternate version of the same change." - https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History

 ## Useful aliases

 Below are some useful aliases if you are playing about with git.